kisekae/UltraKiss/README.md

 **UltraKiss 4.0** is a new release to enable online browser operation of UltraKiss as a webswing server application.
 **UltraKiss 4.0.1** is a stability update to release 4.0 that resolves initial Webswing hang issues and corrects Portal delays for display of HTML images.
 **UltraKiss 4.0.2** is an update to release 4.0.1 that corrects a few minor issues related to Webswing operation.
+**UltraKiss 4.0.3** is an update to release 4.0.2 that improves Webswing logging and enables tutorial help access when creating new KiSS sets.

 ### How does it work?